ISPOR Announces 2024 Health Economics and Outcomes | Newswise

 Award for Excellence in Health Economics and Outcomes Research Application This award recognizes honorees for their outstanding practical application of HEOR in healthcare decision making.
 The honoree is:

-- Inmaculada Hernandez, PhD; Professor, University of Southern California; Los Angeles, CA, USA for the article, ”Changes In net prices and spending for pharmaceuticals after the introduction of new therapeutic competition.”
+- Inmaculada Hernandez, PhD; Professor, University of California San Diego; San Diego, CA, USA for the article, ”Changes In net prices and spending for pharmaceuticals after the introduction of new therapeutic competition.”
 [Health Aff (Millwood).
 2023;42(8):1062-1070.]

 Value in Health Paper of the Year Award The outstanding research paper for Value in Health is: